AyeshaAmjad0828/MLOPS/README.md

 docker build -t webpage .
 ```

-5. Navigate to directory containing docker-compose.yml file and run the following command in the terminal
+5. Navigate to directory containing docker-compose.yml file and run the following command in the terminal.
+This will run all 5 docker containers on your system.

 ```
 docker-compose up -d